What does “AS IS WHERE IS” mean in real estate?

 Does it have illegal occupants?

-Does the property title have problems/issues?
+Does the property title have problems/issues (is the title consolidated)?

 Is the property located beside a garbage dump or cemetery, etc?